Can I afford a nanny?

-Firstly, you’ll need to set out what hours and days of the week you’ll require your nanny.
-A live-out nanny is ideal for daytime care as they work a set number of hours, commuting to your house each day and leaving at an agreed time.
-Our 2018/19 salary index reveals that live-out nannies in London earn an average gross wage of £13.35 per hour, in the rest of the UK, the average gross wage is £10.96.
+Firstly, what hours and days of the week will you require your nanny?
+A live-out nanny is ideal for daytime care.
+These nannies work a set number of hours, commute to your house each day and leave at an agreed time.

 2. Experience and qualifications – do you require a nanny with specialist training?

 For example, if you want your nanny to provide some additional tutoring you may be looking at nannies with teaching qualifications.
 Alternatively you may want a qualified Norland Nanny who has undertaken training such as cyber security and self defence.
 A nanny’s rate of pay is likely to be more if they have additional qualifications.
 It is worth checking out current nanny agency job adverts to get an idea.

 3. Your legal responsibilities – paying your nanny and getting insured